Nishi-Shinjuku Junction and beautiful light trails

 • For the best light trails, wait for the trucks and buses as they have cab roof lights.

-• The area is relatively narrow, so you might need a wide-angle lens.
+• The area is so large you need a wide-angle lens.
 I used the Fujinon XF 10-24 mm F4 R OIS.

 Are there any problems photographing there?